 If you've gained the board's support, you'll also need to effectively report to them.
 Get practical tips and advice on how to successfully report your compliance outcomes to the board.

 As we build on the foundations of an effective compliance programme, policies and procedures play a massive role.
 Your code of conduct is the first step in establishing effective policies and procedures as it is the cornerstone policy of your organisation.
 Beyond writing policies like your code of conduct, thought must also be given to how you will manage the ever-increasing number of polices organisations have today.
-In fact, according to the 2017 NAVEX Global Policy & Procedure Management Benchmark Report, 41 percent of organisations surveyed manage over 100 policies and procedures.
+In fact, according to the 2017 NAVEX Policy & Procedure Management Benchmark Report, 41 percent of organisations surveyed manage over 100 policies and procedures.

 Managing the writing, editing, distributing and attesting to policies and procedures is no easy task.